futsum/project-medicalNoShow/README.md

 •	Awaiting time – the number of days a patient has to wait to see a doctor

 Date variables were converted to date format; date variables were used to calculate the length of the appointment waiting time.
-Another variable that shows the month on which the appointment date fall (Appointment Month) was added.
+Another variable that shows the month on which the appointment date falls (Appointment Month) was added.
 After initial data preparation, the structure of the dataset looks like: -

 ![data structure](https://user-images.githubusercontent.com/2644463/31567126-301677a0-b02b-11e7-848d-ed10ea117810.PNG)

 Since the variables appointment registration data and appointment date are not useful for the classification, they are removed from further analysis; both variables were used to create the variables awaiting time and appointment month, which will be used for the classification.
 Upon examining the summary of the dataset, the variable age has four negative values; this doesn’t make any sense.
 These four observations are removed from the dataset; since the four observations are only a fraction of the total 300,000 observations, removing them won’t affect the data analysis.
 Now, the dataset has 14 variables and 299996 observations.

 The median age of the patients is 38 and there are more women (67%) patients than men (33%).
 The average waiting period is 13 days.
-July record the highest number of appointments; regarding day of the week, Wednesday set the highest number of appointments.
+July recorded the highest number of appointments; regarding day of the week, Wednesday set the highest number of appointments.

 ![summary](https://user-images.githubusercontent.com/2644463/31571568-8f16605e-b052-11e7-8a54-c3655688740d.PNG)